Theldus/AMI_BIOS_CodeInjection/README.md

 ### 3. Needed software:
 - Windows (for MMTool, unfortunately)
 - Linux (preferrably, for the remaining)
-- MMTool 3.22 w/ module 1B unlocked: MMTool is an official AMI tool for extracting and inserting modules into the BIOS.
+- [MMTool 3.22] w/ module 1B unlocked: MMTool is an official AMI tool for extracting and inserting modules into the BIOS.
 However, the module we will be working on in this article (1B) is blocked by default.
 Therefore, we need this modded version to proceed (more details later).
-- AFUDOS v4.08p: AMI's Tool to Flash BIOS ROM
+- [AFUDOS v4.08p]: AMI's Tool to Flash BIOS ROM
 - [amideco]: (Optional) To extract AMI ROM modules on Linux
 - [FreeDOS]: In order to run AFUDOS.EXE and reflash without external tools
 - Hex editor for disassembling and static analysis: I highly recommend [HT],